hamzamutluay/Endogeneity-Bias-in-Econometrics/README.md

 **ENDOGENEITY BIAS**

-Endogeneity is a major problem in econometrics.It occurs when there is correlation between explanatory variables and the error term.
+Endogeneity is a major problem in econometrics.It occurs when there is a correlation between explanatory variables and the error term.
 Endogeneity bias is said to occur in a regression model if $E(U|X_{i})\neq0$

 There are three main sources of endogeneity:
 * Omitted variables